-Rapid Application Development (RAD) which is also known as Rapid Application Building (RAB).
-Software that is driven by user interface requirements is well suited to use by applying Rapid Application Development.
-To the plan-driven waterfall model, RAD is developed in the 1970s and 1980s.
-RAD mainly focused on an adaptive process and less emphasis on planning.
+Rapid Application Development (RAD) is also known as Rapid Application Building (RAB).
+Software that is driven by user interface requirements is ideal to be developed using the RAD methodology.
+It was developed in the 1970s and 1980s.
+RAD mainly focuses on an adaptive process and puts less emphasis on planning.

 What is Rapid Application Development?

-RAD is a prototyping technique employing various tools and techniques to quickly produce software using minimal codes.
+RAD is a prototyping technique employing various tools and techniques to produce software using minimal code quickly.

 JAMES MARTIN RAD Model